GradyMoran/flnp/README.md

     Should be able to edit obvious values like language and number range from gui.
 More complex stuff can be left in the config.
 - Mode where it prints the number written in the language (not numerals) and the user enters the number.
     But maybe this doesn't make sense for some languages?
 Not sure
+- Use lighter audio library
+    Pygame has a lot of unneeded features.
+Is there a better choice?
+Not many libraries can read from a file pointer- it seems most want a real file.